interTwin-eu/itwinai/docs/README.md

 Update the following files to your own content:

 - `index.md` (your new home page)
-- `README.md` (information for those who access your site repo on GitHub)
+- `README.md` (information for those who access your site repository on GitHub)

 ## Changing the version of the theme and/or Jekyll